sergeiudris/dgraph-2019-12-01/doc/mircoservice-system.md

 * mindmeld: the system, when run locally,  should be able to connect to another running system. you should be able to test locally using another systems data
 * trafic rerouting deployment to try versions of the system
+* a way to talk from docker containers to fs of the host (linux) so that is was centralized/organized maybe by encapsulating it into a container 'fs' and other being able to access via http or rpc or ..

 # documentation